You want to buy a home, but the bank denied your mortgage application because you’re in the Deferred Action for Childhood Arrivals program.

 At the beginning of this article I promised to show you, step-by-step, how to get approved in 1-day and close in 10-days.

-You might need to close quickly because a bank turned you down a few weeks or even days before you were scheduled to close.
+You might need to close quickly because the bank turned you down a few weeks or even days before you were scheduled to close.
 Unfortunately, we hear the stories too often about people losing their dream homes and their earnest money.

 1. Apply online.

-When you apply for a mortgage, answer the questions in the Declarations section of the Loan Application correctly:
+Answer the questions in the Declarations section of the Loan Application correctly: